dkvz/majorsetbe/README.md

 TODO: Still discussing how to handle saving and showing upcoming and past concerts - More notes in _resources/doc.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
-It should probably be in the gitignore.
+It should probably be in the gitignor (**THEY NOW ARE**).
 Keeping it around so the theme still works even if I forget to build the theme assets.

 * Most layout modifications happened in `_content-sidebar.scss`
 * We use variables for as many colors as possible - See discussion about Colors below